Alternative Personnel Practices

 Largely in reaction to complaints that governmentwide personnel rules created recruiting and retention problems and did not always mesh well with agency missions, numerous special authorities have been created in recent years giving individual agencies—and even individual hiring officials, managers and supervisors—far greater discretion over personnel decisions on a localized basis than was true in the past.
 Other authorities have existed for many years and have been widely applied across the government.
 These flexibilities include:

 Compensation—Agencies have considerable discretionary authority to provide additional direct compensation in certain circumstances to support their recruitment, relocation, and retention efforts.
 Some of these are at the agency’s sole discretion while others require approval by the Office of Management and Budget and/or the Office of Personnel Management.
-See Section 5 in Chapter 1.
+See Chapter 1, Section 5.

 Lateral and Upward Movement—Agencies may determine the knowledge, skills, and abilities and define the specialized experience required to perform each job.
 They may use training agreements under which employees may receive accelerated training or on-the-job experience to gain new skills more rapidly.
 Agencies may design merit promotion plans.
 Agencies also may establish career ladders that allow noncompetitive promotion based on performance and acquisition of appropriate knowledge and skills.
 See Section 3 of this chapter.